 - digital outcomes, digital specialists and user research services through the Digital Outcomes and Specialists framework

-- physical datacentre space for services that can’t be migrated to the cloud through the Crown Hosting Data Centres framework
+- physical datacentre space through the Crown Hosting Data Centres framework

 The G-Cloud framework